akshaymalik1995/openweather/README.md

 After starting the application, you can interact with it as follows:

-- **Allow Location Access**: You will prompted to give location access.
-If you allow, the weather of your current location will appear.
 - **Search for a city**: Use the search form to enter the name of a city.
 As soon as you start typing, an autocomplete dropdown for cities shall appear.
 You can choose a city from the dropdown.
 You can also enter the city name and Press Enter or click the search button to fetch the weather data for that city.
 - **View weather data**: Once a city is searched, its weather data will be displayed.
 Each city's weather data includes temperature, weather conditon and local time and date for that city.